diffblue/cbmc/doc/doxygen-root/README.md

 This is the root of CBMC documentation.

-## Install doxygen
+## Install tools

-Building this documentation requires `doxygen` and `graphviz`.
+Building this documentation requires `doxygen`, `graphviz`, and `pandoc`.

 * On MacOS,
   we recommend installing with [brew](https://brew.sh/):
   ```
-  brew install doxygen graphviz
+  brew install doxygen graphviz pandoc
   ```
 * On Ubuntu, we recommend installing with using `apt`:
   ```
-  sudo apt install doxygen graphviz
+  sudo apt install doxygen graphviz pandoc
   ```

-Note: As of

 ## Build the documentation

 To build the documentation, run

 ```
-doxygen
+make
 ```

-The documentation takes about five minutes to build and is written to the `html` subdirectory as a set of 2600+ html files.
-To view the documentation, open the file `html/index.html` in a web browser.
+The build takes about five minutes, and the documentation is written to the `html` subdirectory as a mostly-flat collection of 2600+ html files.
+To view the documentation,
+open the file `html/index.html` in a web browser.
 One MacOS, run

 ```
 open html/index.html
 ```

+The build will refuse to run if the repository is dirty (if there are uncomitted changes).
+The build appends "last modified" tags to the end of every markdown file, which modifies about 60 markdown files.
+Run `git checkout .` in the repository root to restore the markdown files to their original state.

+The build actually runs six builds:

+* the legacy CPROVER documentation in `src` and `doc` which now includes the top-level pages in this directory,
+* the legacy CPROVER manual in `doc/cprover-manual`,
+* the man pages in `doc/man`,  and
+* some supplemental documentation in `doc/API`, `doc/ADR`, and `doc/assets`.

 ## Publish the documentation